running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 Defense and Absorbed damage do basically the same thing, blocking a portion of an enemy hit to make the players health decrease less when attacked.
 The difference between the two attributes is that Absorbed damage gives a higher protection at lower item levels.
 For example at level +5 an item with Absorbed damage would give the player 10 Absorbed points while the same item with the Defense attribute would only give 8.
 This is evened out at level +7 (both attributes will give 15 points).
 Given the bonus that Defense gives based on player level, this stat would be desirable compared to Absorbed damage if the player aims to upgrade the item to +7 or higher.

+**Special use of Absorbed damage in PVP**

+Absorb has a special use when fighting against other players because of the "Defense" attribute (which mobs in PVE do not have).
+Absorb is the only thing that can block the "Penetrate armor" attribute.

 ## Offensive attributes

 **Attack**